dymaczew/fs20icam/README.md

-# IBM CloudPak for Multicloud Management Labs - Monitoring applications in managed clusters
+<h1>IBM CloudPak for Multicloud Management Labs<br>Monitoring applications in managed clusters</h1>

-Please provide any feedback via the Event mobile app or via mail/slack to the lab author
+Please provide any feedback mail/slack to the lab author

 ## Tutorials for "Monitoring of applications deployed to remote clusters"